Polynomial Equations: Theory and Practice: Number of solutions

 The proof of this theorem can be found in \cite[Theorem III-71]{eisenbud2006geometry}.
 As in our univariate example, the variety $\nabla_{d_1, \ldots, d_n}$ can be described using discriminants and resultants.
-See for instance the discussion at the end of \cite[Section 3.4.1]{telen2020thesis}.
+See, for instance, the discussion at the end of \cite[Section 3.4.1]{telen2020thesis}.
 Theorem \ref{thm:bezout} is an important result and gives an easy way to bound the number of isolated solutions of a system of $n$ equations in $n$ variables.
 The bound is \emph{almost always tight}, in the sense that the only systems with fewer solutions lie in $\nabla_{d_1,\ldots, d_n}$.
 Unfortunately, many systems coming from applications lie inside $\nabla_{d_1,\ldots, d_n}$.
-For instance, the system \eqref{eq:robotics} with $K = \mathbb{C}$ lies in $\nabla_{2,2}$, by the fact that the two real solutions seen in \ref{fig:robot} are the only complex solutions, and $2 < d_1 \cdot d_2 = 4$.
-One also checks that for $f, g$ as in Example \ref{ex:planecurves}, we have $(f,g) \in \nabla_{3,3} \subset {\cal F}(3,3)$ (use $K = \overline{\mathbb{Q}}$).
+Here is an example.

+\begin{example}{Example: a planar robot arm} This example comes from robotics.
+Consider a planar robot arm whose shoulder is fixed at the origin $(0,0)$ in the plane, and whose two arm segments have fixed lengths $L_1$ and $L_2$.
+We determine the possible positions of the elbow $(x,y)$, given that the hand of the robot touches a given point $(a,b)$.
+The situation is illustrated in Fig.~\ref{fig:robot}.
+The Pythagorean theorem gives the identities

+which is a system of $s = 2$ equations in $n = 2$ variables $x, y$.
+The plane curves corresponding to these equations are shown in Fig.~\ref{fig:robot}.
+Their intersection points are the possible configurations.
+Naturally, more complicated robots lead to more involved equations, see \cite{wampler2011numerical}.
+The system \eqref{eq:robotics} with $K = \mathbb{C}$ lies in $\nabla_{2,2}$: the two real solutions seen in Fig.~\ref{fig:robot} are the only solutions over $\mathbb{C}$, and $2 < d_1 \cdot d_2 = 4$.
+However, the slightest perturbation of the equations introduces two extra solutions.
+For instance, replace the first equation with $x^2 + \epsilon \cdot xy + y^2 -L_1^2 = 0$, for small $\epsilon$.
+The resulting system lies in ${\cal F}(2,2) \setminus \nabla_{2,2}$.
+It has four complex solutions, two of which lie close to the intersection points in Figure \ref{fig:robot}.
+The other two are \emph{large}, see Remark \ref{rem:projspace}.